How To Start A Podcast

 So let’s get started on how to start a podcast, which you can also check off your to-do list.
 I will show you how simply you can get this done in no time, without all the fancy equipment.

-Have you always wanted to start a podcast but felt afraid or didn't know how to do it?
-Please feel free to add to my list, or ask your questions or concerns in our FORUM section.
+Have you always wanted to start a podcast but felt afraid or didn’t know how to do it?
+Please feel free to add to my list, or ask your questions below.
 I would be happy to help you!

 “Starting a podcast can be done with no money upfront and is a great way to spread your message on a global stage.”